Valley Of Mexico On A Map

 2. Explore the Historic Center of Mexico City: Wander through the historic center of Mexico City, a UNESCO World Heritage Site, to admire its colonial architecture and learn about its historical significance.
 Visit the Metropolitan Cathedral, the National Palace, and the Templo Mayor.

 • The historic center showcases a blend of indigenous and European influences, reflecting the complex history of the valley.
-Take your time to appreciate the intricate details of the buildings and the vibrant atmosphere of the plazas.
+Take your time to appreciate the detailed details of the buildings and the vibrant atmosphere of the plazas.

 • Xochimilco offers a glimpse into the traditional agricultural practices of the valley and a chance to connect with nature.
 Be sure to sample the local cuisine and enjoy the music of the mariachis.